jestemAria/Tyche_Blockchain/README.md

 > The new ideas of Tyche Blockchain and Tyche Coin will be documented as fast as they deploy in the project.

 * By : Aria Radmehr
-* Head Professor and Supervisor :
+* Head Professor and Supervisor : Sajad Haghzad Klidbary
 * Initialized : June 7, 2021
 * Finished :
 ## TODO: